Jason Itzler: Personal life

-Itzler has been engaged nine times and has dated prostitutes he had employed, including the number one escort Natalie McLennan, known as Natalia.
-Natalia made as much as $2,000 per hour with a two-hour minimum working as an escort at New York Confidential.
-Asked if the work affected her relationship with Itzler, Natalia says he would sometimes get jealous of the time she spent away from him, but not of the men.
-It would only bother him if she slept with another man for free.
+Itzler has been engaged nine times, married twice, and has dated prostitutes he employed, including his number one prostitute, Natalie McLennan, also known as Natalia.
+McLennan made as much as $2,000 per hour with a two-hour minimum working as a prostitute at New York Confidential.
+When asked if the work affected her relationship with Itzler, Natalia says he would sometimes get jealous of the time she spent away from him, but not of the men.
+It would only bother Itzler if she slept with another man for free.
 In 2010, Natalia pleaded guilty to a charge of attempted money laundering in connection to New York Confidential.

 Itzler has had Hanuman and "Super Lucky" tattooed on his arms since the early 1990s.
-Itzler is a fervent advocate of the pseudoscientific practice of "sungazing".
+Itzler currently lives in the East Village neighborhood of Manhattan and is a fervent advocate of the pseudoscientific practice of "sungazing".
+In a 2024 Kick stream, he stated he was a Hindu.

 Media

 Itzler has been featured on The View.
 He appeared several times on The Opie and Anthony show, including phoning in from prison.
 He also appeared as a guest twice on The Howard Stern Show.